Lay Me Down (Avicii song)

 "Lay Me Down" is a song by Swedish DJ and record producer Avicii.
 Written by Avicii, Ash Pournouri, Nile Rodgers and Adam Lambert, the track appears on Avicii's debut studio album, True (2013).
 American singer-songwriter Adam Lambert also provides vocals for the track, while Nile Rodgers provides guitar backing.
 The track was released as the fifth single from his album on April 21, 2014.
-The song is featured in a 2014 commercial for Lipton Ice Tea.
-The music video shows Avicii performing the song live during his True Tour.
-However, Adam Lambert and Nile Rodgers do not appear in the video.
-The song is written in the key of A minor.